BovReg/atacseq-workshop-limoges/docs/ATAC-seq_pipeline.rst

 the pipeline functionality during this tutorial.

 We will first launch the pipeline using the nf-core ``launch`` command and the minimal set of parameters to run the nf-core/atacseq pipeline with the test data set.
-Below, you will find several snippets to guide to chose the correct parametrization during this process:
+Below, you will find several snippets to guide to chose the correct parametrisation during this process:

 * Call the nf-core tools launch command: